Arthur D. Little – the management consulting firm as old as its name sounds.

 - Professional development.
 The principle of fairness is applied to all situations.
 In addition, everyone has access to development, training, and opportunities for progression, and people receive the same pay for the same performance in each location.

-Arthur D. Little isn’t in the top-tier when it comes to management consultancies, but it does check in as a top player in the 2nd tier of firms.
+Arthur D. Little isn’t quite at the MBB tier when it comes to management consultancies, but it does check in as a top player out of the rest.
 The culture and salary, however, can certainly make up for the lack of brand name in the U.S. You may just find yourself happy enough at Arthur D. Little that you won’t want to move on even if you get the opportunity.
 Work with our expert team for help breaking into Arthur D. Little to land your dream consulting gig!

 - Arthur D. Little Hires Former McKinsey Partner